 Butterfly eggs are normally attached to a plant--usually the leaf--with a special fluid.
 This glue holds the eggs to the leaf in such a way that they cannot be separated without destroying the eggs.
 Small funnel-shaped openings called "micropiles" can be found on top of each egg.
 This is where water and air enter while the egg is developing.
 Each egg is surrounded by a chorion, a hard outer shell that protects the larva.
 Some shells have raised ribs.

 A female butterfly lays a great number of eggs.
 They also take special care of their eggs.
 The eggs need to be kept warm and must have the appropriate moisture or they will either rot or dry out.
 Normally, the eggs are attached to the underside of a leaf so they are kept safe from predators.
-A big portion of these eggs will not hatch to become butterflies as there are a lot of predators in the different stages of their life cycle.
+A big portion of these eggs will not hatch to become butterflies as they are vulnerable to many predators such as birds, spiders, other insects and small mammals.
 Of the few hundred butterfly eggs laid, very few will reach adulthood.

 Inside each egg, a yolk can be found that serves as nourishment for the developing larva.
 A butterfly egg hatches after three to eight days depending on temperature and season of the year.
 A change in the egg’s color before hatching is normally visible.
 After hatching, some caterpillars eat their own eggshells as their first meal but most of them eat parts of the plant that the eggs were laid on.